BigMuzzy/ugv_ws_pi/src/ugv_main/webrtc_ros2_bridge/README.md

 The robot converts this to a `geometry_msgs/Twist` message and publishes to `/cmd_vel`.

+### Command Rate Limiting

+The operator frontend implements command rate limiting to prevent overwhelming the DataChannel:

+- **Maximum rate**: 10 commands per second (100ms minimum interval)
+- **Backpressure handling**: Commands are dropped if the DataChannel buffer exceeds 64KB
+- **Dropped message tracking**: Warnings are logged when messages are dropped due to buffer overflow

+This throttling reduces SCTP transport load and improves connection stability during teleoperation, especially when both video streaming (uplink) and command transmission (downlink) are active simultaneously.

 ## Why Cloudflare SFU?

 Traditional P2P WebRTC requires NAT traversal which fails in many scenarios: